golanlevin/p5.plotSvg/TEMP_DEBUG_SUMMARY.md

 ## Official p5.js Add-on Assessment

 p5.plotSvg is now partly structured like a p5.js add-on.
 It has a p5 v2 `registerAddon()` path, a p5 v1 prototype fallback, prototype methods, flexible begin-record argument handling, and a first Rollup build scaffold.
-The remaining work is mostly packaging/docs policy: deciding the long-term source/distribution layout, hardening generated builds, reducing reliance on broad globals where practical, and preparing official library submission materials.
+The current add-on branch uses a conservative packaging policy: keep `lib/p5.plotSvg.js` as source of truth, keep `src/` as thin build entry wrappers, generate `dist/` with Rollup, and preserve global aliases for backward compatibility.

 The practical conversion path is to use the local `temp/p5.js-addon-template-main/templates/basic` pattern rather than the custom renderer template.
 A custom renderer would be a much larger redesign and would conflict with p5.plotSvg's current model: keep drawing to the normal p5 canvas, then temporarily capture drawing commands only during explicit SVG export.